BiomedSciAI/DPM360/README.md

 The [<b>lightsaber</b>](https://github.com/IBM/DPM360/blob/main/lightsaber/docs/index.md) component is an extensible training framework which provides blueprints for the development of disease progression models.
 See [installation guide](https://github.com/IBM/DPM360/blob/main/lightsaber/docs/install.md).
 Also see [user guide](https://github.com/IBM/DPM360/blob/main/lightsaber/docs/user_guide.md) for data loading and training details.
 Using this component:
 - you develop machine learning models using extensible data loaders and training pipelines
-- you use extensible data loaders designed for time-series dataset extrated from OHDSI and other EMRs
+- you use extensible data loaders designed for time-series dataset extracted from OHDSI and other EMRs
 - you use scikit-learn and PyTorch Lightning based training pipelines with pre-defined networks and loss functions for processing time-series dataset.
+- you save and register your learned models with experimental artifacts in Model Registry

 The [<b>cohort tools</b>](https://github.com/IBM/DPM360/blob/main/cohort_tools/docs/index.md) component provides python scripts to extract features from cohorts defined via ATLAS or custom queries.
 It enables [integration with lightsaber](https://github.com/IBM/DPM360/blob/main/cohort_tools/docs/user_guide.md) to use features extracted from OHDSI databases.